 The Turtle Beach Battle Buds are a better pair of gaming headphones than the Razer Hammerhead True Wireless.
 While the Razer are better for daily use thanks to their truly wireless design, they're Bluetooth-only and therefore cannot be used with a PS4 or Xbox One.
 On the other hand, the Battle Buds are wired and can be plugged directly into the controller of your console.
 Their microphone also performs a lot better than the Razer.

-The Corsair HS35 are slightly better wired gaming headphones than the Turtle Beach Battle Buds.
-While the HS35 have a more comfortable over-ear design, the Battle Buds have a much smaller in-ear form factor which is much more breathable during long gaming sessions.
-The recording quality of the Battle Buds' microphone is better, but the HS35's microphone does a better job at separating your voice from background noise.
+The Corsair HS35 are slightly better-wired gaming headphones than the Turtle Beach Battle Buds.
+While the Corsair have a more comfortable over-ear design, the Turtle Beach have a much smaller in-ear form factor which is much more breathable during long gaming sessions.
+The recording quality of the Turtle Beach microphone is better, but the Corsair's microphone does a better job at separating your voice from background noise.